-2. NON-ACADEMIC GROUNDS FOR DISMISSAL
+i.
+NON-ACADEMIC GROUNDS FOR DISMISSAL

-Each undergraduate program may have non-academic standards to which students must adhere, in addition to the minimum required 2.0 GPA and skills competency requirement.
+Each undergraduate program may have non-academic standards to which students must adhere, in addition to the minimum required 2.0.
 Students should refer to the program handbook to learn more about both academic and non-academic grounds for dismissal.